-Since eligibility for benefits and aspects of compensation and taxation differ between the two Ohio State postdoctoral job titles, it is important to understand what distinguishes a postdoctoral researcher from a postdoctoral fellow.
+Since eligibility for benefits and aspects of compensation and taxation differ between the two Ohio State postdoctoral job titles, it is important to understand what distinguishes a postdoctoral scholar from a postdoctoral fellow.
 The postdoc’s source of funding, the Internal Revenue Service (IRS) and grantor’s guidelines concerning that funding ultimately determine which job title is appropriate.
-Note that postdoctoral scholars who change job titles while at Ohio State will experience a change (gain or loss) in some of their benefits, as well as possible compensation and tax changes.
+Note that postdocs who change job titles while at Ohio State will experience a change (gain or loss) in some of their benefits, as well as possible compensation and tax changes.

 - An employee of the university pursuing continued education and specialized research training and experience.

 - Receives a salary (wages).

 - Supported by funding that does not prohibit the postdoc from having an employee designation.
 Typically performs services on a grant or contract in exchange for compensation during postdoctoral training.

 - Common funding sources are research grants awarded to the faculty advisor.